DanielC34/DanielC34/README.md

 ### About Me:
 - 🎓 Recent Computer Science graduate with a passion for frontend development.
 - 💻 Experienced in building dynamic and user-centric web applications.
-- 🚀 Proficient with the MERN stack, React.js, and TailwindCSS.
+- 🚀 Proficient with the MERN stack, React.js, TypeScript and TailwindCSS.
-- 📚 Currently learning TypeScript and exploring Next.js.
+- 📚 Currently learning C# and .NET.
 - 📧 Contact me: [danielchanda41@gmail.com](mailto:danielchanda41@gmail.com)

 <br/>